Halyard Health cuts full-year forecast after revenue slide

-(Reuters) - Medical equipment maker Halyard Health Inc (HYH.N) reported a 6 percent fall in second-quarter revenue and cut its full-year profit forecast, hurt by lower sales volume in its surgical and infection prevention business and a stronger dollar.
+Aug 4 (Reuters) - Medical equipment maker Halyard Health Inc reported a 6 percent fall in second-quarter revenue and cut its full-year profit forecast, hurt by lower sales volume in its surgical and infection prevention business and a stronger dollar.

 The company also cut its full-year adjusted earnings forecast to $1.90-$2.10 per share from $2.30-$2.50.